OcampoRodrigo/Minesweeper/README.md

 # Minesweeper
-Programming a minesweeper game with Python
+The objective of this repository is to create a minesweeper game with Python, practicing OOP (Object Oriented Programming) and how to structure a project